Ikshita23/Sorting-Visualizer/README.md

 3) Random generation of new data
 4) Time and Space complexity of algorithm being visualized

-Take a look at the Live version: https://deploy-sortingalgorithm-visualizer.netlify.app/
+View the live version on: https://deploy-sortingalgorithm-visualizer.netlify.app/